getsentry/sentry-php/UPGRADE-2.0.md

 - The `curl_method` option has been removed in favour of leaving to the user the choice of setting an HTTP client supporting syncronous, asyncronous or both transport methods.
+- The `curl_path` option has been removed.
+- The `curl_ipv4` option has been removed.
+- The `curl_ssl_version` option has been removed.
+- The `verify_ssl` option has been removed.
+- The `ca_cert` option has been removed.
+- The `http_client_options` has been added to set the options that applies to the HTTP client chosen by the user as underlying transport method.
 - The `open_timeout` option has been added to set the maximum number of seconds to wait for the server connection to open.
 - The `excluded_loggers` option has been added to set the list of logger 'progname's